wiire-a/pixiewps/README.md

 This option is used only for mode 3.
 When used pixiewps will start bruteforcing from the current time and go back all the way to 0.
 It is conceptually identical to using `--end 01/1970` only (or `--start 01/1970` since they're interchangeable).

 ## Empty PIN
 The empty PIN, denoted with `<empty>` can be tested with `-p ""` in Reaver [1.6.1](https://github.com/t6x/reaver-wps-fork-t6x/releases/tag/v1.6.1) and later.
-It comes from a misconfiguration of the WPS pin method on some Access Points which have the pin variable set to `NULL` (or empty string).
+It comes from a misconfiguration of the PIN method on some Access Points which have the PIN variable set to `NULL` (or empty string).

 ![pixiewps_screenshot_3](https://i.imgur.com/t3JYGHV.png)